rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Target: Send/receive requests that can be processed without information loss

-:Progress: In process
+:Progress: Done

 :Progress message:

 After discussion, there is no direct interface of the ESB and the MVS.
 The MVS is a standalone application that must be usable without the ESB.
 To ease end-user use, the EPA (Energy Planning Application) is developed.
 It sends inputs in json format to the MVS, and receives a json file with the results back.
+The integration betwe

+:Notes:

-:ToDo: The EPA development is a continuous process.
+The EPA development is a continuous process, and currently the MVS has more features than the EPA.
+Mainly, the EPA does not feature:

+* Any constraints of the MVS
+* GHG emission calculation
+* Set of energy assets of different energy vectors (as EPA explicitly names the assets)

 NF-MVS-04 - Unit commitment time step restriction
 #################################################